What Is Yum Woon Sen?

 What is Yum Woon Sen?

-Yum Woon Sen — ยำวุ้นเส้น — is a Thai glass noodle salad made from soaked and briefly cooked mung bean noodles tossed while warm with a dressing of fish sauce, lime juice, and fresh chilies, combined with shrimp, ground pork, tomatoes, celery, shallots, dried shrimp, and cilantro.
+Yum Woon Sen, ยำวุ้นเส้น, is a Thai glass noodle salad made from soaked mung bean noodles combined with shrimp, ground pork, carrots, celery, shallots, green onions, bean sprouts, dried shrimp, fresh cilantro, and mint leaves, tossed with a dressing of fish sauce, lime juice, garlic, chilies, and sugar.
 It is served at room temperature and is sour, savory, and full of contrasting textures.
 The lime juice is the backbone of the dish and should be generous.

 How do you make Yum Woon Sen step by step?